 Allison Hubel, PhD is Professor of Mechanical Engineering and Director of the Biopreservation Core Resource (BioCoR, www.biocor.umn.edu), a national resource in biopreservation.
 Dr. Hubel has studied both basic science and translational issues behind preservation of molecules, cells and tissues.
 Her research focuses on development of fit-for-purpose protocols for preservation, development of technology to improve preservation/processing of cells, and understanding molecular mechanisms of damage during preservation.

 Diane Kadidlo received her B.S. from Iowa State University.
 She has over 19 years experience in cell and tissue manufacturing, regulation and quality assurance.
 She has served as the Supervisor for the University of Minnesota Medical Center Clinical Cell Therapy Laboratory since 1996 overseeing the production of cell and tissue products in support of the University of Minnesota’s Blood and Marrow Transplant Program.
 Currently she is the Director of th UMN’s Molecular and Cellular Therapeutics Facility and plays a key role in coordinating the transfer of cell and tissue engineering methods from the laboratory bench to clinical trial while ensuring compliance with the FDA’s Good Manufacturing Practices/Good Tissue Practices.

-Are you ready to register for the “Preservation of Cellular Therapies” course on May 18-19, 2020, in Minneapolis, MN?
+Are you ready to register for the virtual “Preservation of Cellular Therapies” course on May 18-19, 2020?
 If so, you can learn more, view the schedule, or register at this link: